Jordan Allen

 I help teams turn ambiguous business problems into shipped software through strong architecture, full-stack execution, and practical product judgment.

-I design and build software for complex workflows — from AI-assisted sales tools to healthcare scheduling platforms, specialized design calculators, and operational systems used by real teams.
+I design and build software for complex workflows: AI-assisted sales tools, healthcare scheduling platforms, specialized design calculators, and operational systems used by real teams.

 delivery-system.map